-The Merritt College New Student Orientation is designed for all new students who are matriculating.
-It is an opportunity for us to officially welcome you and thank you for choosing us.
+The Merritt College New Student Orientation is an opportunity for us to officially welcome you and thank you for choosing us.
 You will learn about our expectations of you as well as what can expect of us.
-Learn about all of the support services and recourses that are available to you and let us assist you with completing each of the steps necessary from registration through enrollment into your classes.
+You will also learn about all of the support services and recourses that are available to you and let us assist you with completing each of the steps necessary from registration through enrollment into your classes.
 The overall goal of the Orientation is to assist you in getting off to a great start and providing you with the necessary information for a successful finish.

 Many students who are new to college will attend an assessment session as part of their process to enroll in classes.
 The purpose of the assessment is to provide students with information regarding their current skills in reading, writing, and mathematics.
 The results of the assessment, along with other information provided by the student, will be used by counseling staff to assist the student in selecting appropriate courses.
 The assessment is not used to bar anyone from enrollment in the college, but rather to aid students to choose the best classes based on academic skill level.
 Special testing is provided for students whose native language is not English.
 This is called ESL (English as a Second Language) assessment.